-In Jan.
-2021 Glastonbury Festival organisers Michael and Emily Eavis announced that the celebrated festival be canceled for yet another year due to the pandemic.
-Festival-goers were crushed.
-But all is hope is not lost: the Eavis family are working on plans to bring Glastonbury back this summer – just not quite as we know it.
+In January 2021 Glastonbury Festival organisers Michael and Emily Eavis announced that the celebrated festival be cancelled for a second year running due to the pandemic.
+Festival-goers were crushed, but luckily all is hope is not lost, as the Eavis family have announced a couple of contingency plans that may fill the Glasontbury-shaped hole in your summer.

 During the months of July and August 2021, the Eavis family will be turning Worthy Farm – the home of Glastonbury Festival – into Worthy Pastures, a “tranquil, family-friendly campsite.”

 Billed as a chance to get “back to basics” with a range of unfurnished bell tents and scout tents available to hire for three-, four-, and five-night stays, Worthy Pastures is decidedly “not a party venue.”